kontenta/kontour/README.md

 You need at least **Laravel 5.7** and **PHP 7.1** to use this package.

+## What makes Kontour different from other admin panels

+- Installed as a dependency, not a boilerplate.
+- Tools/controllers can be written to work without Kontour, but if Kontour is available they are enhanced.
+- Uses core Laravel concepts wherever possible.
+- Classes are built on contracts resolved from the Laravel service container so you may override with your own implementations.

 ## Benefits in service providers

 In a service provider you can register your admin routes using convenient methods from the trait